apache/comdev-site/source/contributors/_index.md

 User &rarr; **Contributor** &rarr; [Committer](/committers/) &rarr; [PMC member](/pmc/)

-While we tend to think of contributions to open source as *code*, a contribution can be anything - good questions, documentation, design, event coordination, and so on also qualify as contributions.
+While we often think of contributions to open source as *code*, a contribution can be anything - good questions, documentation, design, event coordination, and so on also qualify as contributions.
 Projects need your skills, even if you're not a programmer.